 The interesting thing about Poincaré's work was that it did not solve the problem posed.
 He did not find a function that would give the coordinates as a function of time for all times.
 He did not show that it was impossible either, but rather that it could not be done with the Bernoulli technique of finding a conserved quantity and trying to integrate.
-Integration would seem unlikely from Poincaré's prize-winning memoir, but it was accomplished by the Finnish-born Swedish mathematician Sundman.
-Sundman showed that to integrate the threebody problem one had to confront the two-body collisions.
-He did that by making them go away through a trick known as regularization of time t, but rather as a function of $\sqrt[3]{t}$.
+Integration would seem unlikely from Poincaré's prizewinning memoir, but it was accomplished by the Finnish-born Swedish mathematician Sundman.
+Sundman showed that to integrate the three-body problem one had to confront the two-body collisions.
+He did that by making them go away through a trick known as regularization of the collision manifold.
+The trick is not to expand the coordinates as a function of time t, but rather as a function of $\sqrt[3]{t}$ .
 To solve the problem for all times he used a conformal map into a strip.
 This allowed Sundman to obtain a series expansion for the coordinates valid for all times, solving the problem that was proposed by Weirstrass in the King Oscar II's competition.

 The Sundman's series are not used today to compute the trajectories of any three-body system.
 That is more simply accomplished by numerical methods or through series that, although divergent, produce better numerical results.
-The conformal map and the collision regularization mean that the series are effectively in the variable $1 - e^{-\sqrt[n]{t}}$.
+The conformal map and the collision regularization mean that the series are effectively in the variable $1 - e^{-\sqrt[3]{t}}$ .
 Quite rapidly this gets exponentially close to one, the radius of convergence of the series.
 Many terms, more terms than any one has ever wanted to compute, are needed to achieve numerical convergence.
-Though Sundman's work deserves better credit than it gets, it did not live up to Weirstrass's expectations, and the series solution did not "considerably extend our understanding of the solar system."
+Though Sundman's work deserves better credit than it gets, it did not live up to Weirstrass's expectations, and the series solution did not "considerably extend our understanding of the solar system.'
 The work that followed from Poincaré did.